FindMySchool LogoFindMySchool

 The atmosphere at Millais is purposeful and orderly.
 The school's motto, "In Pursuit of Excellence," is not just a slogan but a visible expectation in classrooms and corridors.
 Students wear their distinctive maroon blazers with pride, and the absence of boys in the upper years (until the co-ed cohort moves up) creates a specific dynamic where girls occupy every leadership role, from House Captains to STEM ambassadors.

 The House system is a central pillar of school life.
-Students are allocated to one of several Houses, fostering a sense of belonging within the large student body.
+Students are allocated to one of several Houses, encouraging a sense of belonging within the large student body.
 Inter-house competitions are fiercely contested, covering everything from sport and drama to debating and charity fundraising.

 While the school is in transition, the ethos remains focused on high aspirations.
 The environment is supportive but demanding; staff expect students to work hard and engage fully with the opportunities on offer.